NLAPP Awards

 3. High standard of urban design excellence, such as innovative or accessible site design.

-4. Infill or redevelopment projects that fit well within the surrounding context and contribute towards a sense of place and creative community building.
+4. Infill or redevelopment projects that fit well within the surrounding context contribute to a sense of place and the building of a creative community.

 5. Nominees or projects that improve or enhance the quality of public space through the inclusion of elements of creativity, beauty, or whimsy in their design or implementation.